AdityaDeshmane/iOSDragDropCellBetweenTables/README.md

 * Drag cell from one table and drop to another table.

-* Rearrange cells within table.
+* Rearrange cells within the table.

 ## About